aferodeveloper/afero-devdocs/docs/StandaloneHub.md

 $ sudo dpkg -i afero-ble*.deb
 ```

-**3**&nbsp;&nbsp;You will be prompted to accept the [Afero Developer Terms of Service](https://www.afero.io/legal#developer), which is the license that covers your use of the Afero ble and hub packages.
+**3**&nbsp;&nbsp;You will be prompted to accept the [Afero Developer Terms of Service](https://www.afero.io/html/home/privacy.html) (scroll down on this page to read Developer Terms) before the packages will install.
+, which is the license that covers your use of the Afero ble and hub packages.

 ```
 $ sudo dpkg -i afero-hub*.deb